bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1109_typealias.md

 ## Introduction
 Welcome back the last lesson of Part 1 Swift Fundamentals with Bob.
-In this lesson, you will learn how to rename type.What?
+In this lesson, you will learn how to rename anything.
+What?
 Let's go.

 ## Lecture Notes
 ### Problem